Sports Betting For Georgia Residents

 With the trend of sports betting popping up in a legal manner all across the country, the unfortunate truth is that land-based sports betting for Georgia residents does not exist.
 However, there are still options to place a bet on the Falcons, Bulldogs, Yellow Jackets, Hawks, or any other team you are supporting.

 Because the state is considered a deep-south conservative state, the likelihood that Georgia sportsbooks appearing in the near future are slim.
 But the aforementioned betting options can be found through various online betting sites that are not only legal but safe for Georgia residents to use.
-These sites - as Bovada, BetOnline, SportsBetting, BetDSI, and 5Dimes have all been in the industry for a decade or more and have proven their reliability with prompt payments, excellent customer service, and better promotions than you could find anywhere.
+These sites - as Bovada, BetOnline, SportsBetting, and BetDSI have all been in the industry for a decade or more and have proven their reliability with prompt payments, excellent customer service, and better promotions than you could find anywhere.

 Before we get into the meat and potatoes of reviewing those online betting sites (promotion codes included), it is important to have a strong background in the laws and outlook of legal sports betting in Georgia.
 If you have any questions on the matter, we should be able to answer it in the next few paragraphs, or at the bottom of the page in the FAQs.
 There is a lot of information but at the end of the guide, you will be able to confidently wager on any team you desire without the fear of irrational consequences.